Professional Education and Resources

-- Employment – People who smoke have a harder time finding employment, and earn an average of $5 less per hour than their peers.
+Employment: People who smoke have a harder time finding employment and earn an average of $5 less per hour than those who don’t smoke.

 This treatment manual, designed to be used in a group setting was developed by Rutgers Robert Wood Johnson Medical School Division of Addiction Psychiatry.
 It provides a format to address tobacco for people who smoke with series mental illness who are either prepared to quit smoking or who are simply contemplating quitting in the future.

 American Lung Association Freedom from Smoking